See and Do in Sydney

 As one of the most exciting and popular destinations for expats to relocate to, Sydney is bursting with fabulous attractions and activities for new residents to enjoy.

 A great way to get one's bearings and familiarise oneself with this stunning city is to take a tour, learn about its history and do some sightseeing in Sydney while getting to know the public transport system.

 Once home to music halls and grand theatres, Kings Cross has been converted to house a bustling row of shops and nightlife venues since World War II.
-During the day, Kings Cross attracts some interesting characters, while after dark it can be quite sleazy with strip clubs and prostitution proliferating, so it's best to avoid any obviously seedy venues in favour of the more reputable nightclubs of the area.
+During the day, Kings Cross attracts some interesting characters, while after dark it can be quite different, with strip clubs and prostitution proliferating.
+It is best for expats to avoid any unknown venues in favour of the more reputable nightclubs of the area.

-The site of the 2000 Olympic Games has become a favourite attraction and the Stadium is still in use today, acting as a venue for various sporting and cultural events.
+The site of the 2000 Olympic Games has become a favourite attraction in Sydney and the Stadium is still in use today, acting as a venue for various sporting and cultural events.

 The Rocks is a European settlement with a long history located near the Sydney Harbour Bridge.
 The restored 19th-century village features souvenir shops and themed historic pubs.

 These sprawling grounds in the heart of Sydney contain thousands of species of plants and features paths that criss-cross their way around its ponds, sculptures and horticultural areas.

 The Sydney Aquarium is one of the most popular attractions at Darling Harbour.
 The man-made marine world boasts a huge variety of fish as well as sharks, eels and other ocean entities found off the country's extensive coastline.
 Its underwater walkways are a great way for visitors to get a first-hand glimpse of what it’s like to be submerged with the exquisite marine life.

 Sydney Opera House